User Manual – Durst

 Figure 6: An Imposition in the Impose Editor with unplaced Print Items

-2. Click Accept [12] to proceed.
+2. Click Accept [12] to confirm your selection and proceed.

 Figure 7: The dialog Errors and Warnings